IrelDev/XcodeCleaner/README.md

 </p>

 ## Installation
-To install Xcode Cleaner, go to [releases](https://github.com/IrelDev/XcodeCleaner/releases) page and download the `Xcode Cleaner.app` you need.
+To install Xcode Cleaner go to [releases](https://github.com/IrelDev/XcodeCleaner/releases) page and download the `Xcode Cleaner.app` you need.
 If you prefer to build the project yourself just clone the `master` branch.

 ## Demo
 <p align="center">